shanahdt/MUSI3030/_sources/syllabus.txt

-Note that while I encourage building a library of such important musicological texts, these books can be quite expensive.
-I will work to put as much of these suggested readings on either this website or Collab, along with musical scores.
+Note that while I encourage building a library of such important musicological texts, I will work to put as much of these suggested readings on either the course website or Collab, along with musical scores.
 For the listening assignments, I will direct you either to a streaming database to which the UVa library subscribes, or good quality recordings on YouTube.
 Links will also be